huang06/mlflow-example/README.md

 This project uses MLflow to track model training experiments and manage artifacts.

-We refer to this [document](https://mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access) to set up a remote MLflow server as proxy server, creating a PostgreSQL database to store model information, and set up MinIO to store model artifacts.
+We refer to [Scenario 5](https://mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access) to set up a remote MLflow server as proxy server, creating a PostgreSQL database to store model information, and set up MinIO to store model artifacts.

 ## Components